Tailong-mb/KnightTour/README.md

 1. Position Object which takes two parameters(int values) that point to the starting position of the knight.

-2. KnightProblem Obkect wich takes two parameters, this Position Object and a value(int) which is the size of the table.
+2. KnightProblem Object wich takes two parameters, this Position Object and a value(int) which is the size of the table.

 There are two methods(without parameters) to find one or more solutions :